 Sherman Oaks, CA 91403

-UNDER THE LEADERSHIP OF ITS FOUNDER AND CEO, GREGORY PERLMAN, GHC HOUSING PARTNERS HAS DEMONSTRATED A SIGNIFICANT TRACK RECORD OF SUCCESS FOR MORE THAN 20 YEARS, HAVING ACQUIRED AND DEVELOPED MORE THAN $1.25 BILLION OF AFFORDABLE AND MARKET-RATE PROPERTIES THROUGHOUT THE UNITED STATES.
+FOR NEARLY THREE DECADES, GHC HAS DEMONSTRATED A SIGNIFICANT TRACK RECORD OF SUCCESS, HAVING ACQUIRED AND DEVELOPED MORE THAN $2.5 BILLION OF AFFORDABLE AND MARK-RATE PROPERTIES THROUGHOUT THE UNITED STATES.

 1993 – 2001

 Perlman acquires 800 Section 8 apartment units along with other real estate assets.

 GHC completes acquisition of two portfolios totaling 3,500 unites in Ohio and Pennsylvania.

 GHC establishes PK Management to elevate the quality of operations and establishes regional offices